lux/reactive-tests/README.md

 ### Tutorial with UniRx

-This example syncs the state to `PlayerPrefs`, and provides some input validation at the state layer.
-I also replaced `TutorialActions` with a class that simulates fetching the initial state from database or disk, and saves the current state to PlayerPrefs.
+This example rewrites the previous Tutorial example using UniRx.
+I replaced `TutorialActions` with `TutorialStorage` which simulates fetching the initial state from a database / on disk, and saves the current tutorial state to `PlayerPrefs`.

 See `Assets/UniRxTutorial/Example.unity` for a demo scene.